BenBagBag/seattle_beps_modelling/README.md

 1. Install the requirements: `$ pip install -r requirements.txt`
 2. Start a Jupyter notebook (included in the requirements.txt file): `$ jupyter notebook`
 3. This will open a UI in your default browser.
 You can then explore files and run code.
 You can go to `Help` -> `User Interface Tour` if you're not familiar with Jupyter notebooks.
-4. The Baseline Model, with its results, are in `models/Jan and June Proposals.ipynb`.
+4. An example of how to use the Baseline Model is in `models/Jan and June Proposals.ipynb`.